xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[06/2026] Our paper "[MultiTaskVIF: Segmentation-oriented visible and infrared image fusion via multi-task learning](https://arxiv.org/abs/2505.06665)" has been accepted by IEEE Transactions on Image Processing.
+Congratulations to Zixian!

 [06/2026] I was awarded an **<span style="color: red;">UKRI AIRR Gateway project</span>** as  **<span style="color: red;">PI</span>**.

 [05/2026] A candidate has been awarded an **Exeter-CSC PhD scholarship** and will join my group in September.